jeyben/IOSLinkedInAPI/README.md

 Next step
 --------------------
 The library is currently  handling the authentication and authorization.
-I would like to improve the libary to also make it easy to do the actually API calls.
+I would like to improve the library to also make it easy to do the actually API calls.
-My current thought is to let the client remember the accessToken after it is retrieved and afterwards automatically append it to futher calls along with the format=json GET parameter.
+My current thought is to let the client remember the accessToken after it is retrieved and afterwards automatically append it to further calls along with the format=json GET parameter.

 If you have ideas of how that could be implemented let me know.